TheEdoRan/next-safe-action/packages/next-safe-action/README.md

 }
 ```

-On the client you get back a typesafe response object, with three optional keys:
+On the client you get back a typesafe result object, with three optional keys:

 - `data`: if action runs without issues, you get what you returned in the server action body.